Earthworks calculations and design

 As if an illustration of the power and flexibility of the software was necessary, the variety of projects on which BAM Nuttall rely on LSS continues to grow.
 Recently, the British Airways Prospect Park contract involved the excavation and transfer of 2million cubic metres of material, half of which was landfill.
 The remediation of the site included transfer to parkland, and the preparation of 15 hectares for the new BA Combined Business Centre.
 In spite of the quantities involved, no materials were imported or exported.

-In this case study we look at how David James, Senior Engineer with Carillion Infrastructure utilises the latest software technology to help win earthworks contracts and monitor progress on existing ones.
+In this case study we look at how David James has been using the the latest software technology to help win earthworks contracts and monitor progress on existing ones.
 He describes how site-based software needs to be flexible enough to cope with the rigours of the tendering process and robust and reliable enough to adapt when non-standard questions are being asked mid-contract.
 With several contracts on the go at any one time, he needs technology that is both reliable and fast and relatively quick to learn as one of his jobs is to instruct new engineers in the use of the software.

-David has been with Carillion (previously Alfred McAlpine) since 1990 and an LSS user since 1994.
-His main task involves overseeing the earthworks aspects of many of Carillion's largest contracts and have included the £430m Birmingham Northern Relief Road (M6 Toll).
+David is currently with Balfour Beatty and previously with Carillion (previously Alfred McAlpine) and an LSS user since 1994.
+His main task involves overseeing the earthworks aspects of many large contracts, including the £430m Birmingham Northern Relief Road (M6 Toll).

 "I use LSS for the earthworks measures on tenders and live contracts and these have included some large contracts, including the M60 Denton to Medlock job, a 7km long, four lane motorway costing £120m."
 This was a joint venture with AMEC and the design was undertaken by Mouchel.
 "We used LSS throughout the tendering and construction phases of the contract and it proved invaluable given the complexity of the site and the amount of material involved.
 The total cut was 2.3 million³ and fill was 1.2 million³."